Goldman Sachs eyes Wells Fargo, PNC, US Bancorp as deal talks resurface

 |+4.15%

-While Goldman has a long and storied reputation as Wall Street's premier firm catering to the super-rich and the world's biggest companies, today its market value of $59 billion is a fraction of the size of J.P.
+Goldman has a long and storied reputation as Wall Street's premier firm catering to the super-rich and the world's biggest companies, but today its market value of $59 billion is a fraction of the size of J.P.
 Morgan Chase’s, which has a market capitalization of $256 billion.
 That smaller size has cost Goldman deals because larger, commercial banks can offer corporate clients a wider array of services.

-PNC, meanwhile, just sold its 22 percent stake in the money-management powerhouse to Blackrock, and may now be looking for a deal partner, banking sources say.
+PNC, meanwhile, just sold its 22 percent stake in the money-management powerhouse to Blackrock, and it may now be looking for a deal partner, banking sources say.

-Press officials for Goldman, Wells, PNC and U.S. Bancorp had no immediate comment.